TokiZeng/TOKI-ccminerARM/README.md

 # TOKI-ccminerARM

+Mining software designed specifically for mining Verus on ARM.

 This version is an extended modification of Oink70's work: https://github.com/Oink70/CCminer-ARM-optimized.

 If the original version runs perfectly on your device, you can simply replace the ccminer file.
 Download the appropriate core version from Releases, extract it, and overwrite the original file.